Cycling and e-biking routes: in the Aosta Valley you'll be spoilt for choice

 Start from Quart for one of the most beautiful cycling itineraries in the Aosta Valley

 Shorter, but no less demanding, is the loop route that starts from Quart.
 37 km of mostly asphalted roads suitable for all levels of ability, requiring about three hours of cycling.
-It will be worth it: Quart is made up of many small villages scattered throughout the green countryside, and you can even visit a mediaeval castle and a Neolithic necropolis.
+It will be worth it: Quart is made up of many small villages scattered throughout the green countryside.

 Easy and suitable for everyone, the bike route in the protected area of Les Iles